sininen-blue/2526-first-sem/graphics-computing/day-4/slides.md

 For now, we'll assume ignore the z coordinate and assume $z = 0$

-So when specifiend in some coordinate system, our three points are:
+So when specified in some coordinate system, our three points are:
 1. $(x_0, y_0, 0)$
 2. $(x_1, y_1, 0)$
 3. $(x_2, y_2, 0)$